My New Love: Canon Eos 3000n and Its Perfect Bokeh12 28 Share Tweet

-At a recent camera fair in Boston Spa, UK I was encouraged by my friend nicolas_noir to get a couple of Canon SLRs for a bargain price.
-I have recent been using the Canon EOS 3000N and I am loving it!
+At a recent camera fair in Boston Spa, UK I was encouraged by my friend @nicolas_noir to get a couple of Canon SLRs for a bargain price.
+I have recently been using the Canon EOS 3000N and I am loving it!

 - Full range of exposure control functions, including five PIC modes)